bfeliutena/Fin-whale-movs/README.md

 ## Reproducibility notes

-- Random seeds are fixed (`set.seed([valor])`) in scripts where applicable to ensure reproducible results.
-- All file paths are relative; no local/absolute paths are required to run the code.
 - [Indicar cualquier paso manual, revisión visual, o parámetro ajustado a mano durante el análisis original, si lo hay.]

 ## License